Our church prayerfully and financially supports several missionary families and organisations engaged in God’s work beyond our local community.

 If you’re considering becoming an MTS apprentice, you can submit an enquiry here.

-New Churches for New communities (NCNC)
+New Churches for New Communities (NCNC)

-The population of Greater Sydney is estimated to increase by 1.7 million residents by 2036, with two-thirds of residents settling in Greater Western Sydney.
-Our area, the Penrith LGA, is expected to grow by 52.3%.
 NCNC is part of the Anglican Church Growth Corporation which brings together the various groups involved in strategic planning and the development of new and existing churches within the Diocese.
 NCNC raises funds for new church buildings, creating the infrastructure to support ministry and evangelism now and in the future.

 Global Anglican Future Conference (GAFCON)